 Virginia and Martin Krause Scholarship Fund

-Virginia and Marty Krause have been fervent advocates of Martin Luther High School since before the school began 35 years ago.
-The couple volunteered tirelessly helping to raise fund for the construction of the building and for the ongoing ministry expenses.
+Virginia and Marty Krause were fervent advocates of Martin Luther High School since the school began in 1983.
+The couple volunteered tirelessly helping to raise fund for the construction of the building and for the ongoing ministry

 Both helped with spring and fall rummage sales over the years, with Virginia missing only one until her passing.
 One of Virginia’s passions was to sort through the donated jewelry, make needed repairs, and bag it.
 She took unique pieces and made them into a dazzling Christmas tree artwork that sold at the dinner auction.

-Marty and Virginia spearheaded the Spring Benefit Dinner for many years and continued their support by offering several challenge matches at the Joyful Thanks Fall Benefit.
-They also enjoyed purchasing dinners and items at the Oh!
-What a Knight Dinner Auction, often bidding far above the actual value of the items.
+Marty and Virginia spearheaded the Spring Benefit Dinner for many years.
+They continued their support by offering several challenge matches and purchasing items at the dinner auction for well over-above their value.
 They delighted in giving and found joy in sharing their blessings.
 Both were recipients of the Martin Luther Award.

-The Virginia and Martin Krause Scholarship Fund was established through the Mankato Area Foundation to support students planning to attend Martin Luther High School.
-It was created to reward students who have exhibited a strong desire to be successful academically, as well as exemplifying a strong commitment to the community through service or having a history of involvement in extracurricular activities.
+The Virginia and Martin Krause Scholarship was created to reward students who exhibit a strong desire to be successful academically, as well as exemplifying a strong commitment to the community through service or having a history of involvement in extracurricular activities.
 Winners are selected based on this criteria apart from their cumulative GPA.
-A local advisory committee will review eligible applicants.
+A local advisory committee reviews eligible applicants.
+Selections are based on the outstanding content, thoughtfulness shown, and character of the applicants.

 “Both Virginia and I believed in the public school system," said Marty.
 “However, I also think it’s wonderful that we live in a society in which we have an opportunity to make a choice.
 In our own family, three of our children graduated from our public schools, and two graduated from Martin Luther High School.”